High Adventure at Oxbow Academy - Finding Connection Naturally

 There is hope.
 Families just like yours have found it.
 Young men with the same concerns, often appearing like addictions, are building better lives for themselves.
 Many of them have discovered this inner courage in an unlikely place–in the Utah desert.
 On therapeutically guided adventures, dozens of young men from Oxbow Academy (OA) find the strength they need to overcome these addiction like struggles.

 Healing Through Adventure

-Nature has a way of breaking people down to their core and then rebuilding them from the ground up in the best way possible.
+Nature has a way of suppressing physical and emotional distractions and allowing sometimes painful insight and emotion to surface.
+Then, often in the same experience, rebuilding the student from the ground up in the best way possible.
 The High Adventure team coordinates directly with the young men’s therapists to design adventures that focus on the teens’ specific therapeutic needs.

 Other natural therapeutic lessons include:

 - Adventure reflects student’s current areas of mental and emotional struggle,

 - Adventure does not care about students excuses,